Mummanajagadeesh/Mummanajagadeesh/README.md

 Welcome to my GitHub profile!
-I'm passionate about electronics, programming, and engineering design.
+I'm passionate about electronics and programming.
 Here's a little bit about me:

 <h2 align="center">🛠️ Tools and Technologies</h2>